Loading Current Weather

 Situated high in the Andes Mountains in Southeastern Peru, Cusco stands tall as the ancient capital of the Inca Empire.
 The nearby Inca archaeological site of Machu Picchu has long been one of the most inspirational destinations for countless travelers.
 Spaniards first arrived to Peru in the 1530s, with conquistador Francisco Pizarro.
 Due to heavy Spanish influence for many decades, much of the architecture in present-day Cusco is a mix of Inca and Spanish design.

 The immersion experience in Cusco will take your handle on the Spanish language to new levels.
 Students will also be able to study Quechua, an indigenous language of Peru, as well as culture and history courses in English.
-Receive your transcript from the prestigious University of Salamanca, while attending school at the Centro Tinku in the heart of Cusco, right near the Plaza de Armas.
+Students receive a transcript from the prestigious University of Salamanca, while attending classes at the Centro Tinku in the heart of Cusco, right near the Plaza de Armas.

 More about Cusco